vorce/rabaq/README.md

 ## TODO

-- Move all amqp code to the Amqp module
 - Logging
 - Prefetch (unsure if really wanted to change from 1...)
 - Option to compress files after the max number of messages